KevGildea/KevGildea.github.io/_posts/2020-09-13-DL-Precrash-Pose.md

 :-------------------------:|:-------------------------:|:-------------------------:
 ![](/assets/images/Ped-Pose-Jump.png)  |  ![](/assets/images/Ped-Pose-Avoid.png)  |  ![](/assets/images/Ped-Pose-Freeze.png)

-  - describe the approach simply with a series of images The value of this study lies in its adaptations to an existing shape estimation method called SMPLify [[3](http://smplify.is.tue.mpg.de/)] to create a toolchain.
+The value of this study lies in its adaptations to an existing shape estimation method called SMPLify [[3](http://smplify.is.tue.mpg.de/)] to create a toolchain.
 SMPLify is an optimization approach that allows for 3D body pose and shape estimates to be made from a single input image with 2D pose estimates as input.
 This study effectively uses SMPLify, with two adaptations to improve pose and shape estimation results for pedestrian pre-crash posture:
 1. the 2D pose estimates from openpose are manually improved
 2. there are added terms to the optimization procedure